Advice, tutorials and support to help you find and evaluate information from the Library and online.

 - 3. Click on the enrol button.

-Then choose "Sign in with SSO", enter "uwe" for the Organisation ID, and log in at the UWE Bristol login page if prompted.
+- Choose "Sign in with SSO", enter "uwe" for the Organisation ID, and log in at the UWE Bristol login page if prompted.

-Faculty study support
+College study support

 Postgraduate researchers and research staff